It is a nerve in the thigh that supplies the upper thigh and inner leg and the muscles that extend the knee.

 Femoral nerve palsy is associated with the inability to bear weight on the affected limb.

 However, injury to the femoral nerve does not cause the finger to bend to the back of the finger, as would be seen with peroneal nerve palsy.
-The affected limb cannot bear weight and cannot advance normally.
+The affected limb cannot bear weight and cannot advance typically.

 The affected animal struggles to stand up with all the hind leg joints in a continuously flexed position, creating a creeping posture.